PredictiveIntelligenceLab/jaxpi/README.md

 ## Updates
+- **February 2025** This repository now includes code for our latest paper "Deep Learning Alternatives of the Kolmogorov Superposition Theorem", using the ActNet architecture.
+Please see repo branch [ActNet](https://github.com/PredictiveIntelligenceLab/jaxpi/tree/ActNet) for the implementation and examples.

 - **Nov 2024**: We observed that the reproducibility of our code is significantly affected by matual precisions set in JAX.
 To fix this, we set the default precision to `highest` in our codebase.